hirochri/mvs/README.md

 ffmpeg encoding can vary across computers, so currently portability of processed videos is questionable.
-Running `app/video_processor.py` by itself will give you properly formatted videos for your machine, but sometimes when working in development and production video files will be unable to be opened on your machine (Sometimes OSX also just needs a bit, some videos were originally unconvertable but then opened after a few minutes..).
-Thus the ffmpeg command will need to be tweaked before this is all prodution ready
+Running `app/video_processor.py` by itself locally will give you properly formatted videos for your machine, but sometimes when working in development and production video files will be unable to be opened on your machine (Sometimes OSX also just needs a bit, some videos were originally unconvertable but then opened after a few minutes..).
+Thus the ffmpeg command will need to be tweaked before this is all prodution ready It might also be helpful to look at which OS the docker containers are running, etc